Bell-Textron Rocket Belt: James Bond’s Jetpack Never Quite Took Off For Military Use But Inspired The Ones That Will

 At 19-years-old, Suitor had come a long way in a short time.
 Wendell Moore, the inventor of the Bell-Textron Rocket Belt, had spotted Suitor mowing lawns next door and offered him the job as the jetpack’s test pilot.
 The unusual request was to prove one thing: that anyone could fly it.
 Since 1955, Moore, who worked for Bell Aerodynamics, had developed the rocket belt for U.S. infantrymen on the battlefield.
 The sale to the U.S. Army depended on ease of use, among other things.

 Unfortunately, the Bell-Textron Rocket Belt was far from easy to fly.
-Suitor was natural.
+Suitor was a natural.
 He had mastered flying the device in a few short months but even he later described learning to fly the Rocket Belt as like “trying to balance while standing on a beach ball on the ocean”.
 Now he was about to fly the jetpack as James Bond.

 Suitor was one of only two people who could fly the Bell Textron Rocket Belt at the time.
 The other, Gordon Yaeger, would be grounded that day.